Book

 Addressing Measurement Errors in Ranking Questions for Social Sciences (with Yuki Atsusaka.)

+Social scientists use ranking questions to study people’s opinions and preferences.
+However, few studies discuss measurement errors arising from their complexity, let alone their statistical consequences and what researchers can do about them.
 We introduce a statistical framework to improve ranking data analysis by addressing measurement errors in ranking questions.
-First, we propose a formal framework to define measurement errors arising from random responses—arbitrary and meaningless responses based on a wide range of random patterns.
+First, we propose a formal framework to define measurement errors from random responses—arbitrary and meaningless responses based on a wide range of random patterns.
 We then quantify bias due to random responses, show that the bias may change our conclusion in any direction, and clarify why item order randomization alone does not solve the statistical issue.
-Next, we introduce our methodology based on two key design-based considerations.
-Using item order randomization, researchers can learn about the direction of the bias due to random responses.
-Leveraging anchor questions—auxiliary questions whose correct answers are known, scholars can estimate the proportion of random responses, which enables our bias-corrected estimator for ranking data.
-We illustrate our methods by studying people’s relative importance of party identification compared to their gender, religion, and race/ethnicity.
+Next, we introduce our methodology based on two key design-based considerations: item order randomization and the addition of paired “anchor” ranking questions with known correct answers.
+These designs allow researchers to (1) learn about the direction of the bias and (2) estimate the proportion of random responses, enabling our bias-corrected estimator.
+We illustrate our methods by studying the relative importance of our respondents’ partisan identities compared to their race, gender, and religious identities.
+We find that about 30% of respondents offered random responses and that these responses may well change our substantive conclusions.

 Support and Preference for Grassroots Fundraising (with Yimeng Li.)